CS-Kiran/Summary_v1-chrome_extension-/README.md

 2. Right-click on the selected text.
 3. Choose the "Summary" option from the context menu.
 4. Select "Summarize" to generate a summary of the text.
-5. Select "Translate to Hindi" to translate the text into the Hindi language.
+5. Select "Translate" to translate the text into the Hindi language.

 ## Technologies Used